 Patients and methods

 This is a descriptive, retrospective, cross-sectional study conducted from January 1, 2019, to December 31, 2023.
-All patients hospitalized for fever ≥ 38.3°C on admission and during hospitalization were included.
+All patients hospitalised for fever ≥ 38.3°C on admission and during hospitalisation were included.
 Medical history, physical examination, laboratory tests, and radiology were considered for the diagnostic approach.
-Sociodemographic, clinical, paraclinical, and evolutionary data were extracted from medical records and analyzed using Stata 17 software.
+Sociodemographic, clinical, paraclinical, and evolutionary data were extracted from medical records and analysed using Stata 17 software.
 Results:

-Among 1,077 hospitalizations, 551 febrile cases were identified (hospital frequency: 51.16%).
+Among 1,077 hospitalisations, 551 febrile cases were identified (hospital frequency: 51.16%).
 The mean age of patients was 38.2 ± 11.8 years, with a predominance of males (54.8%).
 Acute febrile

 counted for 87.3% of cases.
 The main etiologies identified were dengue (46.8%), malaria (18.3%), and tuberculosis (12.2%), often associated with HIV infection (17.8%).
 The average length of hospital stay was 7.4 days, and the case fatality rate was 15.6%.
 The most common comorbidities were HIV and hypertension.